Digital-Contraptions-Imaginarium/odi-gcloud-analysis/README.md

 ## cloudstore_dump.js command line tool

-The objective of the *cloudstore_dump.js* tool is to scrape HM Government's "CloudStore" website at [http://govstore.service.gov.uk/cloudstore](http://govstore.service.gov.uk/cloudstore) in order to:
+The objective of the *cloudstore_dump.js* tool is to scrape CloudStore in order to:

 - support users into identifying and save to a machine-readable format relevant records, and
 - produce figures suitable to measure change in the portfolio of products in time